Relic Hunter

-Relic Hunter is a Canadian television series, starring Tia Carrere and Christien Anholt.
+Relic Hunter is a Canadian adventure television series, starring Tia Carrere and Christien Anholt.

-It centers on Sydney Fox, a professor who is also a globe-trotting "relic hunter" who looks for ancient artifacts to return to museums and/or the descendants of the original owner.
-She is aided by her linguistic assistant Nigel and occasionally by her somewhat air-headed secretary Claudia.
-She often ends up battling rival hunters seeking out artifacts for monetary gain.
-The series includes fantasy and science fiction elements, with many of the relics featured having supposed supernatural powers or being pieces of unusually advanced technology.
+Professor Sydney Fox (Carrere) is a globe-trotting "relic hunter" seeking ancient artifacts to return to museums or the original owner's descendants.
+She is aided by her linguistic assistant Nigel and occasionally by her secretary Claudia (Seasons 1 and 2) or Karen (Season 3).
+She often battles rival hunters seeking artifacts for monetary gain.
+The series includes fantasy and science fiction elements, with relics featuring supernatural powers or unusually advanced technology.

-It ran for three seasons in the U.S. between 1999 and 2002, fulfilling its initial three-season, 66-episode contract, which was not renewed.
-In both Ireland and the United Kingdom, it aired on Sky1 and subsidiary channels, while in Canada, it aired on CityTV and Space, CTV's sister network A-Channel and Showcase.
-The series was shot in the Toronto area, and includes many familiar local landmarks among its locations.
-As of June 2018, the series airs on the Heroes and Icons cable network.
+It ran for three seasons in the United States between 1999 and 2002, fulfilling its initial three-season, 66-episode contract, which was not renewed.
+In aired on Sky1 and subsidiary channels in Ireland and the United Kingdom, while in Canada, it aired on CityTV and Space, CTV's sister network A-Channel and Showcase.
+The series was shot in the Toronto area and includes local landmarks.
+As of July 2023, the series airs on the Heroes and Icons cable network.

 Overview

-Relic Hunter follows the globe-trotting adventures of unorthodox American archaeologist Sydney Fox (Tia Carrere), and her more reserved British assistant Nigel Bailey (Christien Anholt).
-They are assisted at their "home base", a generic American university identified only as Trinity College, by ditzy student secretary Claudia (Lindy Booth), the spoiled and fashion-conscious daughter of one of the college's major donors.
-The character of Claudia was replaced in the third season by Karen Petrushky (Tanja Reichert), who is more talented than Claudia at dealing with predicaments of a bureaucratic nature.
+Relic Hunter follows the globe-trotting adventures of unorthodox American archaeologist Sydney Fox (Tia Carrere), and her reserved British assistant Nigel Bailey (Christien Anholt).
+They are assisted at their home base (an American university identified as Trinity College) by student secretary Claudia (Lindy Booth), the spoiled and fashion-conscious daughter of a major donor to the college.
+The character of Claudia was replaced in the third season by Karen Petrusky (Tanja Reichert), who is more capable in dealing with bureaucracy.

-At the beginning of each episode, there is a short flashback in which a relic or artifact is used or abused in its original time before being lost, stolen or hidden.
-The show cuts to Trinity College in the present day, where Sydney and Nigel are asked to find the relic by some person or agency such as a museum, private collector (in disguise) or government.
-Most episodes feature the duo traveling around the globe, hunting for clues in order to find the artifact.
-Complications abound, often with rival relic hunters getting involved, generally giving Sydney a chance to show off her martial arts prowess.
-It is then up to Sydney and Nigel to seize the relic and ensure it ends up in the proper hands (such as the rightful owners or a suitable museum).
+Each episode begins with a flashback of an artifact in its original time before being lost, stolen or hidden.
+Then in the present day Sydney and Nigel are asked by some person or agency to find the relic.
+Most episodes feature the duo traveling the globe hunting for clues to find the artifact.
+Complications abound, with rival relic hunters giving Sydney a chance to use her martial arts.
 Each episode ends with a scene at Trinity College explaining what has happened to the relic.